openalpr/doc/source/camera_placement.rst

 "How accurate is your LPR system?"
 This is one of the most common questions we are asked at OpenALPR, and it is also the most difficult to answer.
 License Plate Recognition accuracy is highly dependent on the input video.
 If the camera is setup properly, accuracy will be high.
 Conversely, if the camera does not clearly capture license plates, accuracy will be adversely affected.

-A simple test to verify that your camera can work with an LPR system is to watch the video stream.
+A simple test to verify that your camera can work with an LPR system is to see for yourself.
 Freeze a frame as a car drives past and try to read the number plates yourself.
 If you cannot easily read the plate numbers, then the LPR system will not be successful.
 Even if the plate numbers are legible, it still may not be ideally configured for LPR.
 Human brains are remarkably good at identifying patterns from visual imagery.
 A computer needs a clear, ideal image to perform optimally.

 In the image below, the license plate appears to be legible.
 We can read the characters: "GFP 3054".
 The letters, however, do not have a sharp contrast.
 They blur into shades of gray that blend into the plate background and other characters.
 A machine will struggle to read these plates accurately.